Although I grew up in Florida, I have spent the majority of my adult life living in the American Southwest, in California and New Mexico.

 I have had more "best days ever" than I can count, some with my camera and others without.
 The trick for me when I am out in nature is remembering it is not about getting the best shot, but just about being there.

 I currently live in Mancos, Colorado near Durango with my beautiful wife Stacy and our pet rabbits, Jake and Bella.

-My photos are currently on display in several locations around the Four Corners area of the United States including Moab, Durango (Ultimate Mountain Living) Dolores and Cortez, Colorado.
-I also spend time shooting in the Panhandle of Florida and have my beach photos displayed in several locations there including Kiss Bakery (Destin) and Pelican Isle Condos.
+My photos are currently on display in several locations around the Four Corners area of the United States including Santa Fe, NM, Moab, UT (Hidden Cuisine) Durango (Ultimate Mountain Living) Dolores and Cortez, CO.
+I also spend time capturing images in the Panhandle of Florida and have my beach photos displayed in several locations there including Kiss Bakery (Destin) and Pelican Isle Condos.